 Protein-rich plants—such as dried beans and peas (legumes), grains, seeds, and nuts—can be used as valuable sources of protein.
 Other protein-rich foods include meat, fish, milk, yogurt, cheese, and eggs.
 These animal products contain high-quality protein and a full array of amino acids.

 Bear in mind, however, that red meat and shellfish are not only rich in protein and an important source of iron but are high in fat and cholesterol as well.
 Thus, your child should consume them only in moderate amounts.
 Select lean cuts of meat and trim the fat before cooking.
-Likewise, remove skin from poultry, and excess fat from fish, before serving.
+Likewise, remove skin from poultry before serving.

 Humans cannot live without fats.
 They are a concentrated source of energy, providing essential fatty acids that are necessary for a variety of bodily processes (metabolism, blood clotting, and vitamin absorption).